coolMountain/CursorIDManager/README.md

 ### Linux

-- Linux 操作系统
+- Linux operating system
-- Python 3
-- Cursor IDE 0.45.x 版本（仅支持 AppImage 安装方式）
+- Cursor IDE 0.45.x (AppImage format)
-- appimagetool（用于重新打包 AppImage）
-- 安装路径必须为 `/opt/cursor-bin/cursor-bin.AppImage`
+- appimagetool (will be automatically downloaded if not present)